hiimzackjones/hiimzackjones.github.io/_posts/2017-09-04-HelloWorld.md

 <iframe src="https://giphy.com/embed/CQhvppGGlxgA0" width="480" height="328" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
+###### Note: I had planned on calling this website "The Notebook" but I'm not a Ryan G fan and I wouldn't want anyone to get their hopes up.

 Anyway, In efforts to fully grasp my inner nerd and technologist tendencies, I made a site.
 This site is made with Jekyll and is hosted on Github.io.
 I write all my posts using Markdown and I use VIM as my editor.
 That in combination with a few others because I desperately need the spell check.
 Whoops.